-Problems were experienced with the consistent operation of the TSP sampler at the beginning of 2022.
-Another machine was purchased and commissioned during the 2022 reporting period as well as a backup machine to ensure consistent sampling during periods of equipment failure.
+Problems were experienced with the consistent operation of the TSP sampler in the middle of 2023 with improvement observed following maintenance and repair of the machine.
+A backup machine was used during the maintenance and repair to ensure consistent sampling during periods of equipment failure.